Updated 23 July 21

 Once you have started designing your ad creative, make sure that your images or videos are formatted to the correct size and aspect ratios.
 Incorrectly formatted creatives can end up being distorted or grainy.
 You can learn the best practices for image ads over on Facebook’s resource centre.

 Not every startup has the funds for a professional photographer or graphic designer.
 But there are great affordable options out there, my favourite high-quality royalty-free image sites are Pexels and Unsplash.
-If you need to personalise them, add your logo or some text then you can use a simple graphic design tool like Canva, which has a free plan!
+If you need to personalise them, add your logo or some text then you can use a simple graphic design tool like Canva, and for video and animation ads check out Invideo - both of which have free, and low cost plans!

 Correctly Target 🎯